sfera-labs/iono-pi-kernel-module/README.md

 ## Usage

-After installation, you will find all the available devices under the directory `/sys/class/ionopi/`.
+After installation, you will find the sysfs interface in the `/sys/class/ionopi/` directory, which provides virtual files that can be read and/or written to, enabling easy monitoring and control of Iono Pi’s I/O and other functionalities.

+### Usage examples

+From the shell, toggle a relay:

+    $ echo F > /sys/class/ionopi/relay/o1

+Read the voltage on AI1:

+    $ cat /sys/class/ionopi/analog_in/ai1_mv

+Or using Python:

+    f = open('/sys/class/ionopi/relay/o1', 'w')
+    f.write('F')
+    f.close()
+    print('Relay O1 switched')

+    f = open('/sys/class/ionopi/analog_in/ai1_mv', 'r')
+    val = f.read().strip()
+    f.close()
+    print('AI1: ' + val + ' mv')

-The following paragraphs list all the possible devices (directories) and files coresponding to Iono Pi's features.
+The following paragraphs list all the available devices (directories) and files coresponding to Iono Pi's features.

-You can read and/or write to these files to configure, monitor and control your Iono Pi.

 ### Analog Inputs - `/sys/class/ionopi/analog_in/`